meuer26/TMs/README.md

-A combination of classic and hypercomputational Turing Machines
+# A Combination of Classical and Hypercomputation Turing Machines

+Dan O’Malley